Shesh Aba raid: Aftermath

 Mark Carleton-Smith, was the director of British Special Forces at the time of the raid.

 Abdul Aziz claims to have rejected financial compensation.

-In 2022 the Royal Military Police stated that they were investigating the raid as a result of it being featured by BBC Panorama.
+In 2022, the Royal Military Police stated that they were investigating the raid as a result of it being featured by BBC Panorama.

+Afghan Unlawful Killings inquiry

+In December 2022, British defence secretary Ben Wallace announced the UK Government's plan to hold the a public inquiry.

+The inquiry was launched on 22 March 2023 and British judge Charles Haddon-Cave was later appointed as the chair of the inquiry.
+The inquiry's remit includes night raids undertaken by British special forces between 2010 and 2013.